Giancarlo Stanton Player Props: Yankees vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Red Sox's 4.66 team ERA ranks 24th among all league pitching staffs.
+- The Red Sox's 4.64 team ERA ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to allow 82 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).

-- Houck gets the start for the Red Sox, his 12th of the season.
-He is 3-5 with a 5.46 ERA and 56 strikeouts in 57 2/3 innings pitched.
+- Bello gets the start for the Red Sox, his 10th of the season.
+He is 3-4 with a 3.97 ERA and 46 strikeouts in 45 1/3 innings pitched.

-- The righty's most recent time out was on Sunday against the Tampa Bay Rays, when he threw five innings, surrendering four earned runs while allowing five hits.
+- In his most recent outing on Monday against the Tampa Bay Rays, the righty threw six innings, allowing three earned runs while surrendering six hits.

-- The 26-year-old has amassed a 5.46 ERA and 8.7 strikeouts per nine innings in 11 games this season, while allowing a batting average of .251 to opposing hitters.
+- In nine games this season, the 24-year-old has put up an ERA of 3.97, with 9.1 strikeouts per nine innings.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.